unalignedcoder/kobo-highlights-exporter/README.md

 <p align=center><img width="466" height="45" alt="image" src="https://github.com/user-attachments/assets/001f2885-5dbb-48b2-9e31-1f6715427f09" /></p>

 ## Features
-There may be a couple of scripts out there that attempt to do this, but their output is rather basic.
-This script goes beyond simple extraction.

 Nothing is more frustrating than an incomplete or old highlight which we cannot place in context.